Friday, December 11, 2020 - 7:00pm

 TICKET & GENERAL INFORMATION

 This special event is FREE to the public.
 Drinks and snacks will be available.
 Patrons may bring chairs and setup outside of their vehicle to enjoy the concert.
 Singers may bring their own score or use the music provided.
 The public is invited to sing or simply listen to the perennial Christmas favorite.
-Ticket Reservations are highly recommended.
+We have reached max capacity in our parking area.
+You may park in other areas of The Avenue and walk over if you wish.
 Suggested donation of $10 - 20 per person is recommended.

 Eliza Dopira has been praised for her “vibrant tone” (Cecilia Porter, Washington Post) as well as her “thoughtful phrasing” and “shining work” (Tim Smith, Baltimore Sun).
 Eliza has appeared as a soloist with Brevard Community Chorus and she is no stranger to the King Center Stage.
 Eliza has also performed as a soloist with The Brevard Symphony Orchestra and Space Coast Symphony.
 Ms. Dopira has performed several operatic roles with Sarasota Opera, Baltimore Opera, Washington Summer Opera, and Lake George Opera.
 An accomplished concert artist, Ms. Dopira was chosen to premiere The Suite from Sophie's Choice by Nicholas Maw at Peabody Conservatory's Grand Reopening Celebration.
 She has performed Ravel's "Chanson Madécasses" with members of the National Symphony Orchestra in Washington, DC to sold-out crowds.
 Other concert appearances include the Beethoven 9th with the River Cities Symphony, Mahler Symphony No. 3 with Peabody Symphony Orchestra, Ravel's Shéherézade with the Peabody Chamber Orchestra, as well as the Mozart and Duruflé Requiems and Handel’s Messiah.